Cashback sites enable you to earn money while shopping online. Here are the best cashback websites in the UK, as well as ways to earn free money.

 If you download the free SwagButton, you will get notified when you’re on a shop that can earn you cashback with Swagbucks

-Swagbucks allows you to make points which you can transfer over to cash out via PayPal or get gift cards from major retailers.
+Swagbucks allows you to make points that you can transfer over to cash out via your PayPal account or get gift cards from major retailers.

 If you’ve got kids, grandkids or even one on the way, KidStart may be a cashback option you want to consider.